hmdOkasha/Inventory-Management-App/README.md

 # 📦 Inventory Management App

-A modern web-based application to manage your shop/company inventory efficiently.
+A web-based application to manage your shop/company inventory efficiently.

 ---